propicgram/dong_campus/README.md

 ## How We Use Your Information

-Since we do not collect any personal information, we do not use it for any purpose. "dong_campus" is solely used for loading web pages.
+Since we do not collect any personal information, we do not use it for any purpose. dong_campus is solely used for loading web pages.

 ## Information Sharing